Sweden: Swedish Empire

-In the middle of the 17th century, Sweden was the third-largest country in Europe by land area, surpassed by only Russia and Spain.
-Sweden reached its largest territorial extent under the rule of Charles X after the treaty of Roskilde in 1658, following Charles X's risky but successful crossing of the Danish Belts.
+In the middle of the 17th century, Sweden was the third-largest country in Europe by land area.
+Sweden reached its largest territorial extent under the rule of Charles X after the treaty of Roskilde in 1658, following Charles X's crossing of the Danish Belts.
 The foundation of Sweden's success during this period is credited to Gustav I's major changes to the Swedish economy in the 16th century, and his introduction of Protestantism.
-In the 17th century, Sweden was engaged in many wars, for example with Poland–Lithuania, with both sides competing for territories of today's Baltic states, with Sweden suffering a notable defeat at the Battle of Kircholm.
 One-third of the Finnish population died in the devastating Great Famine of 1695–1697 that struck the country.
 Famine also hit Sweden, killing roughly 10% of Sweden's population.

-The Swedes conducted a series of invasions into the Polish–Lithuanian Commonwealth, known as the Deluge.
+In the 17th century, Sweden was engaged in many wars, for example with Poland–Lithuania, with both sides competing for territories of today's Baltic states.
+The Polish–Swedish War (1626–1629) ended with a ceasefire in Stary Targ (Truce of Altmark) on 26 September 1629 that was in favour of the Swedes, to whom Poland ceded the larger part of Livonia together with its important port of Riga.
+The Swedes also gained the right to tax Poland’s Baltic trade (3.5% on the value of goods), and kept control of several cities in Royal Prussia and Ducal Prussia (including Pillau (Baltiysk), Memel (Klaipėda) and Elbing (Elbląg)).
+The Swedes later conducted a series of invasions into the Polish–Lithuanian Commonwealth, known as the Deluge.
 After more than half a century of almost constant warfare, the Swedish economy had deteriorated.
 It became the lifetime task of Charles X's son, Charles XI, to rebuild the economy and refit the army.
 His legacy to his son, the coming ruler of Sweden, Charles XII, was one of the finest arsenals in the world, a large standing army and a great fleet.
 Russia, the most serious threat to Sweden at this time, had a larger army but lagged far behind in both equipment and training.

 After the Battle of Narva in 1700, one of the first battles of the Great Northern War, the Russian army was so severely devastated that Sweden had an open chance to invade Russia.
 However, Charles XII did not pursue the Russian army, instead turning against Poland and defeating the Polish king, Augustus II the Strong, and his Saxon allies at the Battle of Kliszów in 1702.
 This gave Russia time to rebuild and modernise its army.